DevilMortar/FakeFlix/README.md

 - **Login** page (/login) : allows the user to log in to his FakeFlix profile
 - **Movie details** page (/media/{id}) : displays some information about a movie

-✍️ Notes : All the pages, all the CSS and all the services have been written by me, without using any external library or template.
+✍️ Notes : All the pages, and all the services have been written by me, without using any external library or template.
+Only the CSS framework Tailwind CSS has been used to style the project.

+### Implementation

+This project use all the notions of Angular that I have learned during my Angular course at ISEN.
+It uses the following notions:
+- Components
+- Services
+- Routing
+- HTTP requests / Use of an API
+- Observables and Subscriptions
+- Pipes
+- Input and Output
+- Forms
+- LocalStorage

 ### Data Service